Bass Triads: Why They Matter More Than Scales

 4. Play all four triads and their inversions up and down the neck, in every key.

 6. The goal is to bust up and down effortlessly, without any hesitation, starting on any note-function number in any key.
+The better you know those guys, the more free you are going to be to create any which way you want on the bass!

 Key takeaways

-• Triads — the 1-3-5 of a scale — are the basis of chord structure and harmony, and they drive the note choices in every bass line you play.
+• Triads, the 1-3-5 of a scale, are the basis of chord structure and harmony, and they drive the note choices in every bass line you play.

 • 7ths, 9ths, 11ths, and 13ths are upper-structure chord tones, which means every note in a scale can function as a chord tone depending on how you use it.